hathibelagal-dev/instantpolyglot/docs/eng/Hausa.md

 #### Verb grades

-Hausa verbs are classified into seven "grades" based on their morphological and syntactic behavior.
+Hausa verbs are classified into seven “grades” based on their morphological and syntactic behavior.
 Each grade has its own pattern of forming different tenses and aspects.

 1. Grade 1: Basic transitive verbs
    Example: **kama** (to catch)